JonForest/trakity-client/README.md

 * Do we want Tags in this version?
 * Remove `class="list-reset"` from <ul> when tailwind updates
 * Should the app write the tasks to google calendar? (thinking yes, but probably need to default to private (if poss with caldav) and also need to not be double counted/shown  )
+* Think about if we want to write items back to the Google Calendar (thinking probably not, but maybe?)
 x.
 Consider refactoring out 'minimalEdit'
 x.
 Controls for each task are not keyboard accessible.